 Pros

-- Convenient seat adjustments with a single lever, Easy to move the bike for storage with inline wheels,
+• Convenient seat adjustments with a single lever, Various media compatible for entertainment,

 Cons